All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction

 MCR-Linear gave proper coverage for up to moderate levels of misspecification ($\gamma=0.3$), where Standard-Linear began to break down (Figure \ref{fig:lm-sim}).
 For larger levels of misspecification ($\gamma\geq0.4$), both MCR-Linear and Standard-Linear failed to give appropriate coverage.

-The increased robustness of MCR comes at the cost of larger confidence intervals.
+The increased robustness of MCR comes at the cost of wider CIs.
 Intervals for MCR-Linear were typically larger than intervals for Standard-Linear by a factor of approximately 2-4.
-This is partly due to the fact that CIs for MCR are meant to cover the range of values $[MCR_{-}(\epsilon,f_{\text{ref},s}),MCR_{+}(\epsilon,f_{\text{ref},s})]$, rather than to cover a single point.
+This is partly due to the fact that CIs for MCR are meant to cover the range of values $[MCR_{-}(\epsilon),MCR_{+}(\epsilon)]$ (defined using $f_{\text{ref},s}$), rather than to cover a single point.

 When investigating Conditions \ref{cond:pop-mcr-contains-truth} \& \ref{cond:bootstrap-works} individually, we find that the coverage errors for MCR-Linear were largely attributable to violations of Condition \ref{cond:pop-mcr-contains-truth}.
 Condition \ref{cond:bootstrap-works} appears to hold conservatively for all scenarios studied\textendash within each scenario, at least $95.9\%$ of bootstrap CIs contained population-level MCR.